Rainwater from your roof is the most common and best method of water collection in Northland.

 In Northland a 120m2 roof should collect approximately 110,000 litres of water in a dry year.
 For a four person household this equates to around 75 litres per day and the average usage is about 150 litres.
 This sounds like a lot but we all know conserving water is important especially when you throw in a particularly dry Northland Summer!
 Absolute Concrete Water tanks will meet your storage requirements.

-- Concrete tanks are designed to keep your water cold (up to 9’ cooler than other storage methods)
+- Concrete tanks are designed to keep your water cool (up to 9°

-- Concrete tanks keep the water in the dark.
-This helps prevent algae growth present in some other tanks.
+- Fortress® tanks keep the water in the dark that helps prevent algae growth.

 - Concrete water tanks are a reliable and convenient water storage in the event of fire.